 The Broil King measures 41 x 27.5 x 47 inches and weighs a hefty 126 pounds.
 The insulated steel body is incredibly durable and seals tightly.
 You’ll use less charcoal when grilling and smoking meat on the Keg 5000.

 The Roto-draft dampers on the lid and body provide excellent heat control and even have markings to help you remember your settings.
 The counterbalanced lid hinges up and provides easy access to the cooking chamber.
 You won’t have to struggle to use this grill!

-This tailgating grill offers 280 square inches of primary cooking capacity on the cast iron grates.
+This tailgating grill offers 280 square inches of primary cooking space on the cast iron grates.
 It also provides another 200 square inches on the swing-out chrome-plated secondary rack.
 The Keg 5000 can smoke meat at low temperatures and can crank-up to over 700°F for high-heat grilling and searing.

 The Keg 5000 is a bit pricier than other models but it is ideal for home-use as well as tailgating.
 If you’re only planning to buy one grill, this could be the ideal option.
 Broil King covers the grill for 2-years under warranty, and there are many parts and access available for this grill.

 For a classic tailgate experience, the Lodge Cast Iron Sportsman’s Grill is an ideal pick.
 Made in the USA, this durable charcoal grill could become your next family heirloom.

 Lodge is famous for their high-quality cast iron pots and pans, and this grill is an excellent example of their work.
 Made entirely from seasoned heavy-duty cast iron, the hibachi-style Sportsman’s grill is perfect for tailgating, picnics and camping trips.